 The University of Strathclyde can endorse graduates on a visa that allows them to engage in business.
-The Tier 1 Graduate Entrepreneur Scheme is for international students who have an innovative business idea and want to work in the UK (initial permission to stay of 12 months, with a possible extension of 12 months if suitable progress is made).
+The is for international students who have an innovative business idea and want to work in the UK (initial permission to stay of 12 months, with a possible extension of 12 months if suitable progress is made).
 The Strathclyde Entrepreneurial Network (SEN) can give support and guidance to help you develop your business idea.

 Glasgow is Scotland's biggest & most cosmopolitan city

 Our campus is based in the very heart of Glasgow, Scotland's largest city.
 National Geographic named Glasgow as one of its 'Best of the World' destinations, while Rough Guide readers have voted Glasgow the world’s friendliest city!
 And Time Out named Glasgow in the top ten best cities in the world - we couldn't agree more!

 We're in the city centre, next to the Merchant City, both of which are great locations for sightseeing, shopping and socialising alongside your studies.

 Find out what some of our students think about studying in Glasgow!Find out all about life in Glasgow

 Start Date: Sep 2020

 Mode of Delivery: full-time